-(Joshua 24:2) Joshua said to all the people, "Thus says the LORD, the God of Israel, 'From ancient times your fathers lived beyond the River, namely, Terah, the father of Abraham and the father of Nahor, and they served other gods.
+(Joshua 24:2) And Joshua said to all the people, "Thus says the LORD, the God of Israel: Long ago your ancestors-Terah and his sons Abraham and Nahor-lived beyond the Euphrates and served other gods.

 Joshua's words to the people of God were the words of the LORD.
 He spoke as a judge and prophet: "Thus says the LORD, the God of Israel."
 Joshua began the renewal of God's covenant with them by reminding the Israelites that they served the LORD (Jehovah or Yahweh), and it was the LORD (not a worthless idol) Who had made the covenant (agreement) with them.
 The LORD was their God, and the LORD had led Abraham from Ur, where his father had worshiped other gods, and where Abraham may have worshiped other gods in addition to the LORD.
 Joshua reminded them of the basic facts of the LORD's work in the lives of their ancestors and in their own lives.
 The LORD had led Abraham, (and in verses we will not study this week) the LORD had led Moses, and through Moses the LORD had freed them from slavery in Egypt.
 The LORD had defeated their enemies in the Promised Land under Joshua's leadership, and the LORD and Joshua did not want the Israelites to worship any gods but the LORD.
 Joshua was not just teaching them their history, Joshua was proclaiming the Word of the LORD, the truth.
 The LORD did not save Abraham because he worshiped only the LORD, but despite the fact that he did not worship the LORD exclusively.
 By grace, the LORD made a new beginning with Abraham and his offspring.
 However, their worship of the LORD exclusively lasted only until the death of Joshua and the leaders who had followed him into the Promised Land (as the Book of Judges so sadly illustrates).